jcscottiii/gocode_gvp_helper/README.md

 2) Modify the script in the following:

-  a) If you have any additional paths you wish to add, modify the "additional_paths variable.
+- If you have any additional paths you wish to add, modify the "additional_paths variable.
+- Modify the gocode_bin variable at the top to point to the absolute path to the gocode binary if it is not currently in your path.

 Optional step but helpful

 Add the gocode_gvp_helper to your $PATH

+TODOS:
+Allow one to set and retain the gocode_bin path via command line instead of modifying the python script itself.